jorgegv/zxlibs/README.md

 These modules are intended to be copied in your game source and used as additional source files.
 They are not meant to be compiled as libraries, because some optimizations can be made only at compile time for performance reasons.

-So to use any module, just add its C files to your `Makefile` if needed, put them together with your sources, and use the associated `#include` file to use the module functionality.
+So to use any module, just add its C and .H files (except `test.c`) to your `Makefile` if needed, put them together with your sources, and use the associated `#include` file to use the module functionality.

 If you use the TEMPLATE `Makefile` from this repository, you don't need to modify anything: just drop the module files into your source directory where the `Makefile` lives and they will be automatically included in the build.